Wood screws

 Steel.
 Round head.
 Type TKS.
 Art nr 7002

-Bold = In stock, O = Untreated, N = Nickel-plated,
+Bold = In stock, Thin style = available with delivery time, O = Untreated, N = Nickel-plated,

 Brass.
 Countersunk head.
 Type TFS.
 Art nr 7004